PECI-Grupo-12-Drones/website/README.md

 # website
-Website for PECI regarding Project 12 - Drones
+## Website for PECI, Project 12 - Drones

+Based on Brushed by Alessio Atzeni - [www.alessioatzeni.com]